• Skip to main content

 SEARCH PLANT AND ANIMAL DATABASES

-Native Rosella
+Native rosella

-Abelmoschus moschatus, Fam.
+Abelmoschus moschatus subsp. tuberosus, Fam.
 Malvaceae

 Herbacious plant, multistemmed, hairy and sometimes has a trailing form.
 Grows up to 2m across.